SDMStudio/SDMStudio.github.io/README.md

 ## Contribute to the documentation, tutorials, etc

-Once the project is running properly, you can contribute to it.
+Once the project is running locally, you can contribute to it.

 **Navigate to `/tutorials/contribute.html` to have a full explanation of how to contribute to the website.**